- 1. The Venn diagram and bowling

 Note: This article is only available to Bowling This Month subscribers.

-In the animals universe, we can set up whatever parameters we like to group various animals, but we’ll go with something very simple.
-See Animals Universe.
+In the animal universe, we can set up whatever parameters we like to group various animals, but we’ll go with something very simple.
 In our example, the two groups we’ve defined are Water and Land.
 Water animals include fish and dolphins, while land animals include horses and dogs.
-Where these two groups have common ground (called the Intersection) is in frogs and alligators, which spend much of their life in both environments.
+Where these two groups have common ground (called the intersection) is in frogs and alligators, which spend much of their life in both environments.

 The bowling sets